By Audrey Dewjee (December, 2023)

 In the book there is a photograph of 20 men, “the first course of Jamaican volunteers” about whom Ces Mowthorpe noted, “At least two of the Jamaicans on this course were university graduates.”
 These men may possibly have been part of a fourth small group of recruits, or they could have been members of one or more of the three earlier groups.

-At last, at the end of May 1944, suitable transport became available and the first large group of around 2,000 men set sail.
-The men had been recruited from many different islands and countries around the Caribbean.
+The 2,000 men in this first main contingent had been recruited from many different islands and countries around the Caribbean.
 The vast majority enlisted in Jamaica, but there were smaller contingents from Barbados, British Guiana (now Guyana), British Honduras (now Belize) and Trinidad and Tobago.
-Sixteen recruits came from Grenada, two from St. Vincent and 21 from the Leeward Islands.
+Sixteen recruits came from Grenada, two from St. Vincent and twenty-one from the Leeward Islands.
+Alford Gardner, Gilbert Clarke and Ralph Ottey from Jamaica were part of this contingent, as was Prince Albert (Jake) Jacob who came from Trinidad.

-Alford Gardner, Gilbert Clarke and Ralph Ottey from Jamaica were part of this first major group, as was Prince Albert (Jake) Jacob who came from Trinidad.
+The first group of 1,000 men left Jamaica on the SS Cuba, some time in May.
 Their journey took them via Guantanamo Bay to Newport News in the USA.
-The men stayed for over a week at Camp Patrick Henry where, to their surprise, they were treated as “honorary whites” and segregated from African Americans already based in the camp.
+The men stayed for about a fortnight at Camp Patrick Henry, a US Army group staging ground, where to their surprise they were treated as “honorary whites” and segregated from African Americans already based in the camp.
 The men had an enjoyable stay and were served plenty of good food, which was an improvement on what they had had back home, and much better than they would get when they arrived in Britain, because of wartime rationing and the severe lack of availability of many imported foods.

-The instruction which had stated that, on arrival in the UK, Caribbean airmen “were to be posted to units south of the Midlands,” but “may be posted to any station in England or Wales after six months’ service in the RAF,” had been rescinded.
-In a letter of 28th April, Wing Commander P.N.
-Shone, on behalf of the Director General of Manning, informed the Air Officer-in-Charge, Records, at Wantage Hall, Reading, that this restriction was “now to be regarded as removed and plans may be made for [the airmen’s] inclusion in the intakes at any Recruit Centre”.
+The instruction which had declared that, on arrival in the UK, Caribbean airmen “were to be posted to units south of the Midlands,” but “may be posted to any station in England or Wales after six months’ service in the RAF,” had been rescinded.
+In his letter of 28 April, Wing Commander Shone had stated that this restriction was “now to be regarded as removed and plans may be made for [the airmen’s] inclusion in the intakes at any Recruit Centre”.
 However, he did add that he was instructed to request that drafting the airmen to the Arbroath Recruit Centre in Scotland should be avoided if possible.
 As a result, the men were exposed to the “bracing” climate of the east coast of Yorkshire.
-Despite their arrival being in June or early July, the weather was not very favourable and the men really suffered from the cold.
+Despite their arrival being in June, the weather was not very favourable and the men really suffered from the cold.

 Their initial British training included such topics as aircraft recognition, physical training, military drill and weapons instruction.
 The men complained that when doing gun practice, for example, their fingers were too cold to work efficiently.
 Their accommodation probably didn’t help either, as conditions were very basic.
 The men were housed in 52 rows of chalets, each equipped with a washbasin and two central-heating pipes.
 There were two men in some chalets, larger numbers in others, presumably because the holiday camp was intended for families of different sizes.[5]In November 1955, the 200-acre site had approximately 3,150 chalets, which could accommodate around 8,300 guests.